 Let $I$ be the ideal of $k\langle\langle Q(\TT)\rangle\rangle$ generated by the set $\partial(W')$ of cyclic derivatives of $W'$, where $W'=b_5c_5a_2b_1c_1+a_1b_4c_4a_3$.
 Then the quotient algebra $\Lambda'=\Lambda/ I$ is isomorphic $k\langle Q' \rangle/J$ where $Q'$ is the quiver in Figure \ref{gentle} and $J$ is the ideal in $k\langle Q' \rangle$ generated by $\epsilon_i^2-\epsilon_i$, $a_ib_i$, $b_ic_i$ and $c_ia_i$ for $i=1,2,3$ and the set $\{b_2\epsilon_2c_2a_3$, $\epsilon_2c_2a_3a_1$, $c_2a_3a_1b_2$, $a_1b_2\epsilon_2c_2$, $\epsilon_3c_3a_2b_1\epsilon_1c_1$, $c_3a_2b_1\epsilon_1c_1b_3$, $a_2b_1\epsilon_1c_1b_3\epsilon_3$, $b_1\epsilon_1c_1b_3\epsilon_3c_3$, $\epsilon_1c_1b_3\epsilon_3c_3a_2$, $c_1b_3\epsilon_3c_3a_2b_1$, $b_3\epsilon_3c_3a_2b_1\epsilon_1\}$.
 Then the quotient $\Lambda/I$ is a skewed-gentle algebra (see definition of skewed-gentle algebras in \cite{GP99}).

-The indecomposable representation of skewed-gentle(or more generally clannish) algebras are described by a combinatorial rule in terms of certain words; similar to the more widely known special biserial algebras, see \cite{CB89} for more details.
-Thus, in our situation it is enough to show that the corresponding clan $C=(k, Q', S_p,(q_b), \leq)$ (see \cite[Definition 1.1]{CB89}) admits two bands such that any arbitrary combination of them is again a band.
+The indecomposable representations of skewed-gentle (or more generally clannish) algebras are described by a combinatorial rule in terms of certain words; similar to the more widely known special biserial algebras, see \cite{CB89} for more details.
+Thus in our situation it is enough to show that the corresponding clan $C=(k, Q', S_p,(q_b), \leq)$ (see \cite[Definition 1.1]{CB89}) admits two bands such that any arbitrary sequence of composition of them is again a band.

 Let $C=(k, Q', S_p,(q_b\mid b\in S_p), \leq)$ be the clan of the algebra $\Lambda'$, where the special loops $S_p$ are $\epsilon_1, \epsilon_2$ and $\epsilon_3$ and with the following relations: $a_i<b_i^{-1}$, $b_i<c_i^{-1}$ and $c_i<a_i^{-1}$ for $i=1,2,3$.